Reading time: 4 minutes

 On this page

 Over the last couple of weeks the major super funds have generally been proactive in communicating with their members about what the recent Coronavirus-related sharemarket falls mean for Australians and their super.
-This is understandable because the headlines can cause considerable concern and panic for many people, and they only tell one side of the story.
+This is understandable since the news headlines can cause considerable concern and panic for many people, and they only tell one side of the story.

 In this article we’ve summarised some of the key points that the major super funds have been passing on to members.